Robust and Differentially Private Principal Component Analysis: Proposed methods

-We call the matrix of private principal component directions $ \widetilde V_g(S) $ as \textit{$ g $-DPPCA}.
-In Sections \ref{sec-3} and \ref{sec:numerical-study}, we study the statistical efficiency of $\widetilde V_g$(S) in terms of eigensubspace recovery and robustness against contamination both theoretically and numerically.
+In Proposition \ref{prop-privKg}, the privacy guarantee of $ \widetilde{K}_g $ is established by the additive Gaussian mechanism, while $ \widetilde{V}_g $ inherits DP guarantee through the post-processing property.
+Since a smaller value of $ \sigma $ is preferable under the same privacy budget, we fix $\sigma = \sigma_{\varepsilon, \delta}$ in the rest of the paper.
+The matrix of private principal component direction estimators $\widetilde V_{g}(S) \equiv \widetilde V_{g}(S; \sigma_{\varepsilon, \delta})$ is called \textit{$ g $-DPPCA}.
+In Sections \ref{sec-3} and \ref{sec:numerical-study}, we investigate the statistical efficiency of $\widetilde V_g(S)$ in terms of eigensubspace recovery and robustness against contamination, from both theoretical and numerical perspectives.

-\begin{remark} It is possible to construct a private estimator for the eigenvalue of $ \Sigma $, the population covariance matrix.
+\begin{remark} To construct a private estimator for the eigenvalue of the population covariance $ \Sigma $, the idea used in non-private robust PCA methods \citep{leyder2024generalized} can be employed.
 As an illustrative example, consider obtaining the largest eigenvalue.
 First, privately estimate the first eigenvector by using the $ g $-DPPCA, say $ \tilde v_1 $.
 Then, for a given observation $ (x_1, \dots, x_n) $, a private estimator of the first eigenvalue can be obtained by privately estimating the variance of the projected score $ \{\tilde v_1^\top x_i\}_{i=1}^n $.
-This approach is often employed in robust PCA methods; see, for example, \cite{leyder2024generalized}. \end{remark}
+The rest of the eigenvalues can be obtained by similar process. \end{remark}